 From the palace, we went back to the subway station and headed to:

 Natural History Museum

-Museums are a good place to hide in bad weather and since we planned to visit the Natural History Museum anyway, we decided to do it at this point.
+Museums are an excellent place to hide in bad weather, and since we planned to visit the Natural History Museum anyway, we decided to do it at this point.

-One of the most famous exhibition in the department of prehistory is:
+One of the most famous exhibitions in the department of prehistory is:

 Venus of Willendorf

-The Venus of Willendorf is an 11.1-centimetre-high (4.4 in) Venus figurine estimated to have been made between about 28,000 and 25,000 BCE.
-It was found in 1908 by a workman named Johann Veran or Josef Veram during excavations conducted by archaeologists Josef Szombathy, Hugo Obermaier and Josef Bayer at a paleolithic site near Willendorf, a village in Lower Austria near the town of Krems.
-It is carved from an oolitic limestone that is not local to the area, and tinted with red ochre.
+The Venus of Willendorf is an 11.1-centimeter-high (4.4 in) Venus figurine estimated to have been made between about 28,000 and 25,000 BCE.
+It was found in 1908 by a workman named Johann Veran or Josef Veram during excavations conducted by archaeologists Josef Szombathy, Hugo Obermaier, and Josef Bayer at a paleolithic site near Willendorf, a village in Lower Austria near the town of Krems.
+It is carved from an oolitic limestone that is not local to the area and tinted with red ochre.

-Ritually damaged helmets are one of the history’s riddles that modern scientists can’t answer.
-We still not sure why it was done.
+Ritually damaged helmets are one of history’s riddles that modern scientists cannot answer.
+We are still not sure why it was done.

-Many archeologists believe that it was some kind of a ritual and maybe had religious significance to the Bronze Age people.
-But, there is also a theory saying it was made in order to control the amount of bronze on the market and thus control bronze’s price.
+Many archeologists believe that it was some ritual and maybe had religious significance to the Bronze Age people.
+But, there is also a theory saying it was made to control the amount of bronze on the market and thus control bronze’s price.

-It was getting late and we were mostly interested in the exhibits on the first floor, thus we skipped the second floor.
+It was getting late, and we were primarily interested in the exhibits on the first floor.
+Thus we skipped the second floor.